reagento/dishka/docs/container/index.rst

 Context data
 ====================

 Often, your scopes are assigned with some external events: HTTP-requests, message from queue, callbacks from framework.
 You can use those objects when creating dependencies.
-The difference from normal factories is that they are not created inside some ``Provider``, but passed to the scope:
+The difference from normal factories is that they are not created inside some ``Provider``, but passed to the scope.
+You need explicitly tell dishka which dependencies are expected to be received from context using ``from_context``

 .. code-block:: python

     from framework import Request

     class MyProvider:
+        request = from_context(provides=Request, scope=Scope.REQUEST)

         @provide(scope=Scope.REQUEST)
         def a(self, request: Request) -> A:
             return A(data=request.contents)